helm/acceptance-testing/README.md

 leverage when adding support for a new external tool.

 The test run is wrapped by [acceptance.sh](./scripts/acceptance.sh) - in this file the environment is validated (i.e. check if required tools present).

-sinstalled (including Robot Framework itself).
 If any additional Python libraries are required for a new library, it can be appended to `ROBOT_PY_REQUIRES`.